open5e/open5e/source/monsters/tome-of-beasts/A/nihileth-aboleth/nihilethic-zombie.rst

 Constitution saving throw or become diseased.
-The disease has little effect for 1 minute; during that time, it can be removed by bless, lesser restoration, or comparable magic.
+The disease has little effect for 1 minute; during that time, it can be removed by :ref:`srd:bless`, :ref:`srd:lesser-restoration`, or comparable magic.
 After 1 minute, the diseased creature’s skin becomes translucent and slimy.
-The creature cannot regain hit points unless it is at least partially underwater, and the disease can only be removed by heal or comparable magic.
+The creature cannot regain hit points unless it is at least partially underwater, and the disease can only be removed by :ref:`srd:heal` or comparable magic.
 Unless the creature is either fully submerged or frequently doused with water, it takes 6 (1d12) acid damage every 10 minutes.
 If a creature dies while diseased, it rises in 2d6 rounds